Updated on August 22nd, 2023

-Unfortunately, the defining trait of this sector is its cyclicality.
+Unfortunately, the defining trait of the energy sector is its cyclicality.
 The performance of energy stocks is inherently linked to the price of oil, which fluctuates according to global changes in supply and demand.

 Because of this, financially weak energy stocks often make terrible investments because of their poor recession performance.
 Due diligence is required to find suitable investments within this sector.

-To help with this, we’ve compiled a list of all dividend-paying energy stocks along with important investing metrics, available for download below:
+To help with this, we’ve compiled a list of over 120 energy stocks (along with important investing metrics such as dividend yields), available for download below:

 Keep reading this article to learn about the merits of investing in dividend-paying energy stocks.